Baking with Prism Tunneling

 /bake-buddy/dal/prism/keys/dal.prism |

-⚠️ Do not copy or expose the CA file.
+- Do NOT copy or expose the CA file

 After distributing the keys to their respective locations, you can verify each application’s key information using the following commands: